katsuhisamaruyama/jxplatform2/README.md

 * PDG - Provides information about a PDG
 * ClDG - Provides information about a class dependence graph (ClDG)
 * SDG - Provides information about a system dependence graph (SDG)
-* Slice - Provides information about a program slice

 Each PDG consists of nodes and edges between two nodes.